tum-pbs/PhiML/CONTRIBUTING.md

 We recommend you to contact the developers before starting your contribution.
 There may already be similar internal work or planned changes that would affect how to code the contribution.

-To contribute code, fork UnifyML on GitHub, make your changes, and submit a pull request.
+To contribute code, fork ML4Science on GitHub, make your changes, and submit a pull request.
 Make sure that your contribution passes all tests.